statsig-io/docs/docs/metrics/raw-events.md

 ![Screen Shot 2022-06-07 at 10 58 26 AM](https://user-images.githubusercontent.com/101903926/172450890-4a4c95eb-a362-49a6-90ad-68f3460a933f.png)

 ## Billing
 Statsig bills you for the [two types of raw events](/metrics/raw-events#types-of-raw-events) outlined above.
-We only bill for production enviroment events, because analytics are only run on production environment events.
+We only bill for production environment events, because analytics are only run on production environment events.

 1. An **Exposure Event** is recorded for billing when you check a user for assignment in a Feature Gate or Experiment, or check for a value using a Dynamic Config.